5 Signs Your Business Should Move Online

 2. It is trustworthy.

 Just about all hosts will offer a range of payment types.
-If you already know what you want, be sure your host can support that before you make your purchase.
+If you already know what you want, be sure your host can support that before purchasing.

-Merchant accounts are one option, however, there are others that allow for package payments to come from multiple gateways direct to your bank, i.e. Stripe, PayPal, Google Pay, Apple Pay and credit cards.
+Merchant accounts are one option, but others allow package payments from multiple gateways directly to your bank, i.e. Stripe, PayPal, Google Pay, Apple Pay and credit cards.
 This will depend on the type of products you are selling and how they will be purchased.

 Outlining your needs to your web designer will help narrow down the options to the ones that will work for you.